-Reprint diplomas and certificates are \$70 and \$65 respectively.
+Reprint diplomas and certificates are \$70 and \$65 respectively, plus additional fees for expedited shipping.
 Reprint diplomas and certificates are issued in the current format and include the reissue date.
 All reprints bear the signatures of GIA's current school officials.
-To order a replacement, contact the vendor at https://parchmentsupport.force.com or student records at nyrecords@gia.edu, +1 917 286 3533, or +1 800 366 8519 ext.
-3533.
+To order a replacement, contact the vendor at https://parchmentsupport.force.com or student records at records@gia.edu,+1 800 421 7250 ext.
+7312 or +1 760 603 4000 ext.
+7312.